Research passport Applications

 Research Passport Scheme

-The Research Passport scheme is a streamlined procedure for issuing honorary research contracts or letters of access to staff and student researchers who do not have a contractual relationship with the NHS who carry out research in the NHS that affects patient care or requires access to NHS Facilities.
-The research passport scheme is a national scheme that enables HEI employers to share pre-engagement information about a researcher with relevant NHS organisations in which that researcher will be conducting their research activity.
+A Research Passport is the mechanism for non-NHS staff to obtain an Honorary Research Contract (HRC) or Letter of Access (LOA) when they propose to carry out research in the NHS which either affects patient care or uses NHS facilities.
+The Research Passport scheme is a national scheme that enables HEI employers to share pre-engagement information about a researcher with relevant NHS organisations within which that researcher will be conducting their research activity.

 Who needs a Research Passport?